ADOPTION IS… A STORY

 Adoption was created to fill in that gap.
 It gives a child a home and opportunity that would not be possible without it.

-I believe every child needs a family and I’ve seen first-hand that mothers and fathers cannot always provide for their children, so the need to for adoption is there.
+I believe every child needs a family and I’ve seen first-hand that mothers and fathers cannot always provide for their children, so the need for adoption is there.

 But, I also believe that adoption does not always fill the empty holes for a child.
 No matter how great the “new” family is, often there is still resounding sadness experienced by the adoptee and birth parent.